 Facts about Top 15 Pyramids and Advice on Visiting Pyramids in Egypt

-As some of the last standing wonders of the world, the Pyramids of Giza have always been a must item on my bucket list.
-I learned that there are around 118 Pyramids in Egypt and I was also wondering about the other pyramids: Should I visit other pyramids too?
+As some of the last standing wonders of the world, the Pyramids of Giza have always been a must see item on my bucket list.
+I learned that there are around 118 Pyramids in Egypt and I was also wondering about the other pyramids: Should I visit the other pyramids too?
 Can I find advice online about what other pyramids are there and how to visit them?
 Will I enjoy my visit to the Giza Pyramids?
 What can I do there?
 Here is what I have learnt.

 - Khufu (Cheops)

 - Khafra (Chephren)

 - Menkaure (Mycerinus)

 - Red Pyramid

 Most popular pyramids are in Giza or close to Giza Plateau.
 Other pyramids are distributed across Egypt with some as far as Nubia (or Nubah) in the south and other are actually located beyond Egyptian borders in Sudan.
 Top advice I have for you is: Take the time if you can to visit these structural ancient wonders, check the weather before going, and take water and snacks with you.

 Egyptian Pyramids Facts

 Pyramids of Giza